Guessing random additive noise decoding with symbol reliability information (SRGRAND): Guessing Random Additive Noise Decoding

 For hard detection, the principle underlying the algorithms in \cite{Duffy18,Duffy19} is to focus on identifying the noise that was experienced in the channel rather than directly trying to identify the transmitted code-word.
-The receiver achieves this by first rank-ordering noise sequences from most likely to least likely, breaking ties arbitrarily.
-In that order, the decoder sequentially queries whether the sequence that remains when the putative noise is removed from the received signal is an element of the code-book.
+Based on a statistical model of the symbol-level channel, the receiver achieves this by first rank-ordering noise sequences from most likely to least likely, breaking ties arbitrarily.
+In that order, the decoder sequentially queries whether the sequence that remains when the effect of the putative noise is removed from the received signal is an element of the codebook.
 The first instance where the answer is in the affirmative is the decoded element.
-To see that this algorithm, GRAND, corresponds to ML decoding for channels described in equations \eqref{eq:channel} and \eqref{eq:channel_invert} irrespective of how the code-book is constructed, note that owing to the definition of $c^{n,*}$ in equation \eqref{eq:straight_MLE},
+To see that GRAND corresponds to ML decoding for channels described in Eq. \eqref{eq:channel}, note that, owing to the definition of $c^{n,*}$ in Eq. \eqref{eq:straight_MLE},

-and so by sequentially subtracting noise sequences from the received sequence in order from the most likely to least likely and querying if it is in the code-book, the first identified element is a ML decoding.
-GRAND can be thought of as a guessing race where the querying process is halted either with success on identifying the true noise, and hence the transmitted code-word, or with an error on identifying a non-transmitted element of the code-book \cite{Duffy19}.
+Irrespective of how the codebook is constructed, by sequentially subtracting noise sequence effects from the received sequence in order from the most likely to least likely and querying if it is in the codebook, the first identified element is a ML decoding.
+GRAND can be thought of as a guessing race where the querying process is halted either with success on identifying the true noise, and hence the transmitted code-word, or with an error on identifying a non-transmitted element of the codebook \cite{Duffy19}.
 The second algorithm considered in \cite{Duffy19}, GRANDAB (GRAND with ABandonment), follows the same procedure as GRAND, but abandons noise guessing and declares an error if more than $|\A|^{n(H+\delta)}$ queries have been made, where $H$ is the Shannon entropy rate of the noise and $\delta>0$ is arbitrary.
 If more than $|\A|^{n(H+\delta)}$ queries are needed to identify a ML decoding, then the noise has been sufficiently unusual that, in query number terms, it is beyond the Shannon typical set.
-As a result, the block-error rate cost of abandoning is asymptotically negligible and, moreover, the conditional likelihood that a ML decoding is in error increases as the number of queries made before identification of a code-book element increases so that one is abandoning the identification of what would be less certain decodings anyway.
+As a result, the block-error rate cost of abandoning is asymptotically negligible.
+Note the conditional likelihood that a ML decoding is in error increases as the number of queries made before identification of a codebook element increases, so one is abandoning a less certain decoding.